-The Commission is treating all exporters of the goods from the Philippines other than Dole, as uncooperative exporters as defined in subsection 269T(1).
+The Commission is treating all exporters of the goods from the Philippines other than Dole Philippines, as uncooperative exporters as defined in subsection 269T(1).

 Subsection 269TACAB(1) sets out the provisions for calculating export prices and normal values for uncooperative exporters.
-This provision specifies that for uncooperative export prices, adjustments are required for maintaining price comparability pursuant to subsection 269TAC(9).
-23 All dumping margins in this section have been calculated in accordance with subsection 269TACB(2)(a).
+This provision specifies that for uncooperative exporters, export prices are to be calculated under subsection 269TAB(3) and normal values are to be calculated under subsection 269TAC(6).